 Mission: Bringing the voice of the community to Birmingham City Schools’ leadership and working with that leadership to provide a range of support to allow the system to fulfill its mission and vision.
 Birmingham Education Foundation (BEF) is currently seeking an Executive Director.
 This dynamic and energetic professional will work in partnership with a Board [...]Read More

-Starting March 23rd, the Birmingham Business Alliance in partnership with the Birmingham Education Foundation will introduce “School Board 101: Putting Students First.”
-This series is designed to highlight the important role that school boards play in our community and most importantly, in the process of enacting education policy that affect our children.
-Administered by the Alabama [...]Read More
+custom writings p align=”center”> Starting March 23rd, the Birmingham Business Alliance in partnership with the Birmingham Education Foundation will introduce “School Board 101: Putting Students First.”
+This series is designed to highlight the important role that school boards play in our community and most importantly, in the process of enacting education policy that affect our children. [...]Read More

 The Academy Mentoring Program, or AMP, is a new initiative designed by our very own Career Academies Program Specialist Victoria Hollis, aimed at tackling issues such as drop-out prevention, career exploration, community service and character building.
 The pilot program will launch this week, enlisting students from three area schools: Woodlawn Magnet High School, Hayes K-8 [...]Read More

 The new media marketing campaign for the Birmignham City Career Academies is now available at www.ImReadyToLead.com.
 The campaign features actual Birmingham City students talking about their actual experiences in the Career Academies.
 Head over to I'mReadyToLead.com to hear their amazing stories, learn more about the Career Academies initiative and submit your application for enrollment!
 Hope [...]Read More